Experienced Attorneys Serving Victims of Injuries Caused by Heavy Equipment Accidents

 Workplace injuries are often complex, and while workers’ compensation benefits ease some of the stress in these situations, they often fall short of covering the total damages.
 Accidents involving heavy equipment may involve a claim against a third party, and due to the risks involved in the operation of heavy equipment, proving negligence may be a necessary step in obtaining just compensation.

-The attorneys at Nelson & Smith specialize in personal injury cases.
+The personal injury attorneys at Nelson & Smith specialize in personal injury cases.
 Any type of injury involving heavy equipment will likely be serious and may have lasting effects.
 If you’ve been injured by heavy equipment, you will need legal professionals with experience in these kinds of cases who understand what will be necessary to prove negligence.

 OSHA’s “Fatal Four”